cben0ist/cben0ist.github.io/index.md

 author: Christophe Benoist
 ---

-I am an experienced Technical Project Manager and Scrum Master living in Toronto, Canada.
+I am an experienced **Technical Program and Project Manager** and **Scrum Master** living in Toronto, Canada.
 Here are some of my projects, realisations and experiences.

 For a more detailed resume, check my <a href="https://www.linkedin.com/in/christophebenoist/" target="_blank">LinkedIn profile</a>.